Skip to main content

 About Me

-Sonik’s research has been supported by organizations, including the American Philosophical Society, the American Council for Learned Societies, and the Kolb Foundation.
-She has been a visiting scholar at the Center for the Study of World Religions at Harvard Divinity School; a visiting assistant professor in the Department of Art History at the University of California, Los Angeles; a postdoctoral fellow in Egyptology & Ancient Western Asian Studies at Brown University; and a visiting research scholar at the Institute for the Study of the Ancient World, New York University.
+Dr. Sonik earned her PhD in the Art & Archaeology of the Mediterranean World at the University of Pennsylvania and has been a Member in the School of Historical Studies, Institute for Advanced Study, Princeton; a visiting scholar at the Center for the Study of World Religions at Harvard; an ACLS New Faculty Fellow in the Department of Art History at the University of California, Los Angeles; a postdoctoral fellow in Egyptology & Ancient Western Asian Studies at Brown University; and a Visiting Research Scholar at the Institute for the Study of the Ancient World, New York University.
+She has also received research support from the American Philosophical Society and the Kolb Foundation.

 Research Interests